Once-Flowering or Repeat-Flowering Climbers? It is essential for pruning climbing roses to know the flowering habit of the variety

-Most climbing roses need little or no pruning during the first two or three years of growing.
-During that time, they will develop several long main canes.
+Most climbing roses need little or no pruning during the first two, three years of growing.
+That will allow them to develop several long arching canes.

-When it comes to pruning climbing roses we have to be aware about the different types of climbers.
+When it comes to pruning, we have to distinguish between two types of climbers:

-When buying roses it is necessary to keep in mind to which group of roses your purchase belong to.
+When you buy climbing roses it is necessary to know to which type your new purchase belongs.

-Draw a sketch or put a tag on the roses, that you can well-define the type.
+To draw a sketch or put a tag on the flowers, will help you identify the roses in your garden exactly.

 Repeat-blooming climbers are pruned in spring.
-To ensure an annually repeating floweriness we try to keep canes of all ages.
+To ensure an annually repeating floweriness, you have to keep canes of all ages.

 Weak shoots, less than a pencil in diameter, should always be removed during the growing season, to keep the plant strong and tidy.